Gloom at a Glance

-- A series of games where gloom is the goal and suffering scores points.
+- Gloom is a deliciously dark series of games where sorrow and suffering scores points.

-- Transparent plastic cards give the games a unique look and make point calculations easier.
+- Transparent plastic cards give the games a unique look and make point calculations fast and easy.

-- Available games include Gloom second edition, multiple expansions, and themed Gloom games like Cthulhu Gloom and Munchkin Gloom.
+- Gloom second edition has multiple expansions, and themed standalone sequels like Cthulhu Gloom and Munchkin Gloom.